Redocly/redocly-cli/docs/rules/no-http-verbs-in-paths.md

 And the REST type relies on HTTP methods, like GET, to indicate the action on that resource.
 It would be considered a design fail to make the path "getcustomers" or "get-customers" or any variation on that.
 If you're aiming to design RESTful resources, then consider this rule your friend.

-There is the option to `splitIntoWords` to reduce false positives.
+To reduce false positives, use the `splitIntoWords` option.
 Imagine a world-famous rock band, the Redockers, and they have an API powering their music tour with one resource "posters".
-With the `splitIntoWords` enabled it will be identified as a resource and not trigger a false positive even though it contains the word `post`.
+With the `splitIntoWords` option enabled, "posters" is identified as a resource and does not trigger a false positive, even though it contains the word `post`.

 ## Configuration